SkipCohenUniversity

 Image thanks to Ken Sklute

 Most of my family thought I was nuts and there were more than just a few friends who felt the same way.
-But I ran across an anonymous quote around that time that says it all:
+But I ran across an anonymous quote around that time that said it all:

 I do it because I can.